Skip Navigation Website Accessibility

 As shared by Eddie O'Daniel, former owner/proprietor (with some editing by Jeff Daugherty, current owner/proprietor)

-Disclaimer: The history and stories that I’m about to recant are facts and folklore that have come from The Kentucky Standard newspaper, Nelson County Encyclopedia, and personal accounts of neighbors and family members who once lived in this home.
+Disclaimer: The history and stories that I’m about to recant are facts and folklore that have come from The Kentucky Standard newspaper, Nelson County Encyclopedia, and personal accounts of neighbors and family members who once lived in this home (Eddie O’Daniel).

-The house is best known for three things: (1) the Civil War skirmish here in 1863; (2) the architecture of the home, such as the elaborate ironwork outside and woodwork inside; and (3) the Underground Railroad.
+The house is best known for the Civil War skirmish here in 1864 and the architecture of the home, such as the elaborate ironwork outside and woodwork inside.

-The house was owned by John R. Jones from Virginia.
+The house was owned and built by John R. Jones who hailed from Virginia.
 The house was built in 1857 and set on a hill located on a large tract of fine land.
-It was a two-story house containing 15 rooms and was made of brick.
+It was a two-story house made of brick.
 Jones came here with a land grant for 1,050 acres and 40 slaves, nine who attended the house and the others living in cabins along the perimeter of the land.
-One cabin is still partially standing in a grove of trees in a backfield that you can see from the winery.

 In memory of